Royals vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has 25 hits with two doubles, nine home runs, 16 walks and 22 RBI.
+- Rooker has 28 hits with three doubles, 10 home runs and 17 walks.
+He has driven in 25 runs.

 Rooker Recent Games